The Restoration of Melmerby Hall

 Accommodation & Features

 Melmerby Hall’s reception accommodation includes a Drawing Room, Oak Panelled Library, a formal Dining Room, a relaxed sitting room, Billiards Room and Breakfasting Kitchen.

-Melmerby Hall has nine double bedrooms and nine bathrooms. offering luxurious and flexible accommodation for groups of friends and families.
+Melmerby Hall has nine double bedrooms and ten bathrooms. offering luxurious and flexible accommodation for groups of friends and families.